detmir/recycli/README.md

 <a name="installation"/>

 # Installation
-1. Add Maven Central to you repositories in the 'build.gradle' file at the project or module level:
+1. Add Maven Central to you repositories in the `build.gradle` file at the project or module level:

     ```gradle
     allprojects {